Rose Celli

-Rose Angéline Alexandrine Celli (1895–1982) was a French novelist, playwright, translator and poet.
+Rose Angéline Alexandrine Celli (March 1895 – 1982) was a French novelist, playwright, translator and poet.
 She wrote children's books, poetry and novels for adults, and is best known for her children's books published as part of the Père Castor series.

 Early life and education

 Celli was born in Philippeville, Algeria, in March 1895.
 Her father was of Alsatian heritage and her mother was Corsican.
 She spent four years at secondary school in Philippeville, after which she moved to France and attended a preparatory course at a high school in Versailles.

 She subsequently entered the École normale supérieure de jeunes filles, intending to become a teacher.
 She was a classmate of Suzanne Febvre, the wife of Lucien Febvre.
 Celli did not graduate, however, due to a disagreement with the school's administration.
 She was later paid to undertake copy-editing of Lucien Febvre's Encyclopédie française.
 Around the time of leaving the École she married the painter Elmiro Celli (1870–1958).